 The answer is probably yes.
-NWSMA instructors have experience accommodating many types of students, from ADD to students with partial blindness.
-Call and talk to Sensei Eastbury about your child’s specific needs, and Sensei will help you decide if our program is right for your child.
+NWSMA instructors have experience accommodating many different needs, from ADD to students with partial blindness.
+Contact us to talk about your specific needs and what accommodations might be needed.

-As for adult students with limitations, we have a great-grandma in our program who is an inspiration to us all!
+As for adult students with limitations, we once had a great grandma train with us for several years.
+What an inspiration!
 Staying active is important, and we welcome anyone who wants to work on their fitness.
-Tell us about your limits, and we’ll help you find alternatives to aggravating activities.
+Tell us about your concerns, and we’ll help you find alternatives to aggravating activities.

 How safe is martial arts?

 The risk of injury in martial arts is no higher than in any other sport or exercise program.
 We take safety very seriously, but as you all know, accidents can occur.
 NWSMA instructors are very conscious of all types of potential injury, and spend time teaching correct basic motion to prevent repetitive stress injuries.
 We include warm-ups and stretching in every class.
 We also require students to exercise good control during partner drills and sparring, and wear proper protection gear for sparring.

 You teach so many types of martial arts, how do I pick one?

 Talk to us!
 Read about Karate and Tae Kwon Do and see which one might appeal to you.
 TKD’s focus on leg strength would make a great complement to soccer or dance, and Karate’s focus on hand techniques is great for tennis and baseball players.
 Arnis is taught to all students, because it focuses on street defense and is a good complement to traditional martial arts.